 The CalWORKs Program is available to TANF recipients providing payments for childcare, books, transportation costs and job preparation assistance.
 Contact Gloria Darafshi at 306-3479 in the Counseling Center for more information.

-MESA (Math Engineering Science Achievement) provides mentoring, tutoring and support for students in Math, Engineering and Science planning to transfer to a 4-year school in these fields of study.
-Contact Cathy Lipe at 306-3156, or go to Building 9-Learning Center more information.
+STEM Center (Science, Technology, Engineering, Math) provides mentoring, tutoring and support for students in Math, Engineering and Science planning to transfer to a 4-year school in these fields of study.
+Contact Cathy Lipe at 306-3156, or go to Building 9-Learning Center for more information.

 Workforce Investment Act (WIA) Program provides payment for enrollment fees, books, child care, parking permits, or bus passes, and job placement assistance for eligible students.
-Contact Julie Mooney at 325-6936 at the Menlo Park Center/OICW for more information.
+Contact Kathy Smith at 325-6936 at the Menlo Park Center/JobTrain for more information.
 Eligibility is determined by the Employment Development Department.